retifrav/scraps/TeX/index.md

 $ git latexdiff --main ./_main.tex -o ./diff.pdf HEAD --
 ```

+here:

+- `HEAD` - "old" state of the document/project, and instead of `HEAD` here can be a specific commit hash;
+- `--` - "new" state of the document/project, `--` means current working directory, but it can be also a specific commit hash.

-and the result will be:
+And the result will be:

 ![](./img/latexdiff.png)